 - Discussion activity: your own data spectrum

 You will begin your hands-on experience of data management with the first assignment, based upon a real case study of hospital performance data in Tanzania.
-This week focuses on how 80% of your time can be saved if data is collected, organised and cleaned in a consistent fashion.
+This module focuses on how 80% of your time can be saved if data is collected, organised and cleaned in a consistent fashion.

 - The four step process of data science/journalism